 Have a synthetic stucco home or EIFS (Exterior Insulated Finished System) home or building considering for purchase?
 We offer skilled synthetic stucco moisture intrusion inspections with expert restoration or maintenance protocols detailed and/or accomplished under our oversight.

 Considering or in the process of having a new home built?
 We offer inspections for every phase of construction or for only a final inspection of the new dwelling.
+We also offer one-year construction inspections for those wishing to have an expert third party one-year opinion and report.

 Have a home with a stone veneer, technically known as ACMV (Adhered Concrete Masonry Veneer) and are concerned about its installation or current condition?
 We can help with inspecting and diagnosing any issues and recommending or overseeing any restoration procedures.